 - Public pools, showers and changing rooms are places where various people come and blend together.
 They share love, friendship.
 And microbes.
 Lots of microbes, including fungi.
 These can easily be washed from the body of one person and picked up by another person.

-Athlete’s foot can be addressed using topical treatments like antifungal creams, lotions.
-Antifungal drugs can also be used.
 However, these antifungal medications cause side effects and can interact with other medications, and as such should be used with caution.
 Another point to note is that athlete’s foot respond poorly to the topical treatments listed.

-Ayurvedic cures for Athlete’s foot.
+Ayurvedic Treatment for Athlete’s foot Fungus

 - Aarogyavardhihi Vati: This has been tested extensively in studies, and found to be effective.
 Aside being able to effectively treat Athlete’s foot, it is also useful addressing fevers, liver problems and skin disorders generally.